fojut/RnWeather/README.md

 1. Clone this repo.
 2. Run `npm install`.
+3. Run `react-native start`.
-3. Ensure a device, or emulated Android image is connected (`adb devices`).
+4. Ensure a device, or emulated Android image is connected (`adb devices`).
-4. Run `react-native run-android`.
+5. Run `react-native run-android`.

 > If running on a device, run `adb reverse tcp:8081 tcp:8081`.